 Who is eligible for a rebate on fixed charges on general security or general access water licences?

-A rebate of up to $4,000 per licence applies to the fixed component of bills for general water access licence holders in rural and regional NSW across surface and groundwater systems, and to customers of Irrigation Corporation.
+A rebate of up to $4,000 per licence applies to the fixed component of bills for general water access licence holders in rural and regional NSW across surface (regulated and unregulated rivers) and groundwater systems, and to customers of Irrigation Corporation.